Skip links and keyboard navigation

 • improved disability access, security and safety

-• support for Indigenous arts by making new meeting, studio and hot desk space available for Indigenous creatives and assisting the growth ambitions of Indigenous tenants
+• support for Indigenous arts by making new meeting, studio and hot desk space available for Aboriginal and Torres Strait Islander creatives to assist their growth ambitions.

 • conserve the heritage values of the building

-• increase rehearsal and studio spaces from three to eight accessible rehearsal spaces
+• increases rehearsal and studio spaces from three to eight accessible rehearsal spaces

-• support new office tenancies and provision of hot desks
+• supports new office tenancies and provision of hot desks

-• create new flexible breakout and collaborative spaces including a large boardroom with video conferencing facilities, a focus room and a shared breakout space
+• creates new flexible breakout and collaborative spaces including a large boardroom, a focus room and a shared breakout space

-• compliant disability access across all levels of the JWAC building
+• ensures compliant disability access across all levels of the JWAC building